braek/pipa/README.md

-# Yelp Data Pipeline
+# Pippa Data Pipeline

 ## Description

-Basic pipeline using RabbitMQ and PostgreSQL to fetch business data from Yelp.
+Basic ETL pipeline using RabbitMQ and PostgreSQL to fetch business data from Yelp.

 ## Virtual environment